Costs< 50 £

 Screw together the wooden panels and insert the bottles

-What you need: Cordless drill/driver with matching bit, wood screws
+What you need: Cordless drill/driver, wood screws

 Before you can place the bottles in the holes, you have to assemble your wooden vase by screwing together the four wooden panels.
 To do this, you’ll need a second pair of hands to hold the bottom panel and side pieces together while you drill and screw.
 Place the screws around 2 cm away from the corners of the panels and use a light pressure to drill them into both panels.
 Then repeat this step with the other side panel.
 Finally, screw together the top and side panels.
 Once your wooden frame is finished, you can place the bottles into the perfectly sawn holes.
 Then you just need to fill the bottles with water, pick some flowers and twigs and place them in the bottles.
 If you get bored of having the wooden vase on your dining table, you can simply move it to another location.
 With the bottles held relatively securely in the frame, you can move the vase quickly and safely.